lpr-unsl/netOSLab/README.md

         -  ansible-playbook -i config/inventory/inventory.yaml config/playbook/playbook-config.yaml
    ```

-## wait until "netOSBase" virtual machine is restarted and log in again (graphically)
+## wait until "netOSBase" virtual machine is restarted and log in again (graphical interface)
 - Only if you need new netOSLab iso features, follow these steps:
   	- If new packages are needed, add them locally in config/playbook/playbook-packages.yaml
  	- If new files/config set up, add them locally config/playbook/playbook-config.yaml